You are not alone. If you or someone

 We also know that the professionals who care for survivors also experience their own kind of trauma, often referred to as vicarious trauma.
 One study, for example, found that 70 percent of domestic violence advocates met the criteria for clinical levels of post-traumatic stress disorder.
 As well, we know that many are drawn to healing work because they are survivors of violence or abuse themselves.
 But to care for others and to provide the best response possible to those we serve, we must take care of ourselves first.

-Our Education & Awareness programs and Policy & Advocacy programs both emerged to changed this response—one through large-scale public awareness initiatives to change societal attitudes about these crimes, and the other, to engage in activism and advocacy to change the laws and systems.
+Our Education programs and Advocacy programs both emerged to change this response—one through large-scale public awareness initiatives to change societal attitudes about these crimes, and the other, to engage in activism and advocacy to change the laws and systems.

-Our Education & Awareness initiatives include Reunion, Joyful Heart’s print and digital magazine, our Engaging Men program, the One Strong ‘Ohana campaign to prevent child abuse and neglect in Hawai‘i, and NO MORE, a new unifying symbol designed to galvanize greater awareness and action to end domestic violence and sexual assault.
+Our education initiatives include Reunion, Joyful Heart’s print and digital magazine, our Engaging Men program, the One Strong ‘Ohana campaign to prevent child abuse and neglect in Hawai‘i, and the NO MORE PSA campaign featuring more than 75 celebrities, athletes and public figures calling for an end to domestic violence and sexual assault.

 Additionally, Joyful Heart works to engage both the entertainment industry and media on these issues.
 Studies have shown that television and film can be powerful tools for education and social norms change.
 We seek opportunities to inform script development so programming is infused with accurate portrayals of these crimes, their effects and the paths many survivors take to heal.
 We have also built and maintained a strong community of supporters through our social media that allows our followers to stay connected with us and one another and to break isolation.